MicrosoftDocs/win32/desktop-src/NAP/inapenforcementclientbinding-notifysohchangefailure-method.md

 ---
 title: INapEnforcementClientBinding NotifySoHChangeFailure method
-description: Is used by the enforcement client to inform the NapAgent that it could not process a previous INapEnforcementClientCallback NotifySoHChange. ms.assetid: '2de1626c-ffda-4191-90c4-72d0275965d9'
+description: Is used by the enforcement client to inform the NapAgent that it could not process a previous INapEnforcementClientCallback NotifySoHChange. ms.assetid: 2de1626c-ffda-4191-90c4-72d0275965d9
+keywords:
+- NotifySoHChangeFailure method NAP
-keywords: ["NotifySoHChangeFailure method NAP", "NotifySoHChangeFailure method NAP , INapEnforcementClientBinding interface", "INapEnforcementClientBinding interface NAP , NotifySoHChangeFailure method"]
+- NotifySoHChangeFailure method NAP , INapEnforcementClientBinding interface
+- INapEnforcementClientBinding interface NAP , NotifySoHChangeFailure method
 topic_type:
 - apiref
 api_name: